-As the retail industry is highly visual, product categorisation is one of the most critical aspects that Store Manager accomplish in sync with Brand will.
-This entails, often, some simple tasks as separating a long-sleeved polo shirt from a short sleeved one, isolating a belt worn over jeans, or knowing what in the database was technical sportswear versus athleisure, for example.
+As the retail industry is highly visual, product categorisation is one of the most critical aspects that Store Managers accomplish in sync with Brand will.
+This entails, often, some simple tasks such as separating a long-sleeved polo shirt from a short-sleeved one, isolating a belt worn over jeans, or knowing what in the database was technical sportswear versus athleisure, for example.

-As merchandising in retail continues to evolve with the data integrations and other analytical solutions, merchants needs to become much more nimble and ready to fulfill customer needs.
+As merchandising in retail continues to evolve with data integrations and other analytical solutions, merchants need to become much more nimble and ready to fulfil customer needs.

-To date, algorithms are commonly used for tracking customers behaviours and journeys, analyze their purchase history for a better product upsell/cross selling recommendation, they help them to find the right product during their search intent and autogenerates category or the homepage to serve the best informations during their shopping experience.
+To date, algorithms are commonly used for tracking customers' behaviours and journeys, analysing their purchase history for a better product upsell/cross-selling recommendation, they help them to find the right product during their search intent and autogenerates category or the homepage to serve the best information during their shopping experience.

-An interesting article I read on Wall Street Journal and some others newspaper about using artificial intelligence and big data at H&M.
+An interesting article I read in Wall Street Journal and some other newspapers about using artificial intelligence and big data at H&M.

-I want to focus on 3 interesting points that actually can be implemented, right now, on the whatever ecommerce platform:
+I want to focus on 3 interesting points that can actually be implemented right now, on whatever ecommerce platform:

 - Customize the Visual Merchandising: they are using Big Data and AI to customize the merchandising mix of individual offline stores to reduce markdowns through store receipts, returns and loyalty-card data.

-- Analyze sell-out: in Stockholm stores, H&M analyzing purchases and returns discovered that the store’s customer base was primarily women, and that fashionable items like floral skirts in pastel colors and higher-priced items sold better than the retailer expected.
+- Analyze sell-out: in Stockholm stores, H&M analyzing purchases and returns, discovered that the store’s customer base was primarily women and that fashionable items like floral skirts in pastel colours and higher-priced items sold better than the retailer expected.

-- Optimize the catalog: last year, H&M cut the number of SKUs in the store by 40%, and eliminated most menswear products.
+- Optimize the merchandising: last year, H&M cut the number of SKUs in the store by 40%, and eliminated most menswear products.

-Ok, what can I do that on my ecommerce?
+Ok, what can I do on my ecommerce?

-You can easily export your analytic and marketing data from your Google accounts in order to analyze your online business.
+You can easily export your analytic and marketing data from your Google accounts to analyze your online business.

-With right proportions, even a company not as big as H&M, it could deliver something similar on its ecommerce with a consequent competitive advantage.
+With the right proportions, even a company not as big as H&M, could deliver something similar on its ecommerce with a consequent competitive advantage.

 – Customize the VM